Bitmo33/dnet-ser-coupling-simulator/README.md

 The theoretical framework of this simulator is based on the following paper:

 Title: DNET: An Interface Architecture for Settlement–Exchange–Record Coupling in Digital Payments

 Repository: SSRN (Elsevier) / Indexed in Google Scholar Abstract ID: 6448798

 “This simulator serves as the technical bridge between the academic theory of SER coupling and its practical implementation logic.”

-DNET: An Interface Architecture for Settlement–Exchange–Record Coupling in Digital Payments
+Title：DNET: An Interface Architecture for Settlement–Exchange–Record Coupling in Digital Payments

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6448798